priyambanerjee89/recipient-field/README.md

 ### Time-boxed to 4 hrs as instructed.
 These are the things I would have worked on if there was more time.

-1. Style components to look exactly as provided Figma.
+1. Style components to look exactly as provided prototypes.

 2. Remove selected email from autocomplete dropdown/add email back to dropdown if deleted from input.